Rules of Court

 - If a document has been filed in error, the filing party should not attempt to re-file the document.

-- As soon as possible, after the error has been discovered, the filing party should submit a motion to the Clerk of Court with the case number and document number for which the
+- As soon as possible, after the error has been discovered, the filing party should submit a motion to the Clerk of Court with the case number and document number for which the correction is being requested.

 - If appropriate, the Court will make an entry indicating that the document was filed in error and, the filing party will be advised if the document needs to be re-filed.

-- If a document is filed in error (e.g. a document is filed in the wrong case or the electronic file is corrupt or unreadable), upon motion submitted to the Judge, the Judge may
+- If a document is filed in error (e.g. a document is filed in the wrong case or the electronic file is corrupt or unreadable), upon motion submitted to the Judge, the Judge may order said document stricken from the record.

 - The Clerk of Court shall immediately notify the filer of the error and inform the filer if the document needs to be re-filed.